It hurts, laments emotional Sarfraz

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-LONDON: On Friday, a social media video showing a young fan hurling abuses at Pakistan captain Sarfraz Ahmed in a shopping mall went viral.
+LONDON: On Friday, a social media video showing a young fan hurling abuses at Pakistan captain Sarfraz Ahmed in a shopping mall went viral, writes Khalid Hussain.

 It wasn’t an isolated incident.